Hatdeenfiuvagyok/vibemotion-thesis/vibemotion-ui/README.md

-# 🎧 Moodify Thesis
+# 🎧 Vibemotion Thesis

 A music-based mood selection interface built as part of my **Bachelor’s Thesis in Computer Science**.

 ## 🎯 Overview
-Moodify is a web application that recommends playlists based on the user's mood.
+Vibemotion is a web application that recommends playlists based on the user's mood.
 It uses **Spotify Web API** for music data, **Framer Motion** for animations, and **color theory** to create a visually immersive experience.